On the Direct Construction of MDS and Near-MDS Matrices: Introduction

-This paper is structured as follows: Section~\ref{Section_Def_Direct_MDS_NMDS} provides the necessary notations and presents some fundamental results, including useful results on NMDS codes.
-Section~\ref{Section_nonre_Direct_MDS_NMDS} describes several direct construction methods for nonrecursive MDS and NMDS matrices, while Section~\ref{Section_Rec_Direct_MDS_NMDS} presents direct construction methods for recursive MDS and NMDS matrices.
+This paper is structured as follows: Section~\ref{Section_Def_Direct_MDS_NMDS} provides an overview of the mathematical background and notations used throughout, along with proofs of several folklore results on NMDS codes.
+Section~\ref{Section_Rec_Direct_MDS_NMDS} details direct construction methods for recursive MDS and NMDS matrices, while Section~\ref{Section_nonre_Direct_MDS_NMDS} describes various direct construction methods for nonrecursive MDS and NMDS matrices.
 Finally, Section~\ref{Section_Conclusion_Direct_Cons} concludes the paper.